 Social media and Hungarian history in English

 Let us face reality: in the 21st century, many people do not read books very often.
 In fact, most of us read blogs, webpages or posts on Facebook or in other social media.
-According to my new blog’s data, 25% of my readers use their desktop computer or laptop, 7% tablets and 69% use their phones.
+In Hungary, only 13% of the people read books, according to a survey from 2021.
+Also, according to my new blog’s data, 25% of my readers use their desktop computer or laptop, 7% tablets and 69% use their phones.

 Yes, many of us still love real books and yes, there is a demand for my paperback books – but we get lots of information from social media and blogs, too.